 On the basis of all of the above, the Court found that the interference is not a serious one.
-We can observe that a key factor that drove the assessment by the Court as 'not serious' of the interference (reasoning in this regard a contrario from Tele2) is the absence of profiling.
+We can observe that a key factor that drove the assessment by the Court as 'not serious' of the interference (reasoning in this regard a contrario from Tele2) is the absence of the establishment of a profile of the individual concerned.

-EXAMPLE 3: PNR Canada (CJEU, Opinion 1/15, ECLI:EU:C:2017:592)
+EXAMPLE 3: Opinion 1/15 PNR Canada (CJEU, ECLI:EU:C:2017:592)